How To Make Chocolate Sweet Rolls with Vanilla Icing

 Instructions

-• Activate the Yeast: In the bowl of a stand mixer fitted with a dough hook attachment or a large mixing bowl, add yeast, sugar, and 1/2 cup warm milk.
+- Activate the Yeast: In the bowl of a stand mixer fitted with a dough hook attachment or a large mixing bowl, add yeast, 1 teaspoon sugar, and ½ cup warm milk.
 Mix well and let sit for 5-10 minutes until the yeast has bloomed.

-• Make the Filling: In a small bowl, add 1 stick of softened butter, 1/4 cup cocoa powder, 1 cup brown sugar. and 2 tsp of vanilla extract.
+- Make the Filling: In a small bowl, add 1 stick of softened butter, ¼ cup cocoa powder, 1 cup brown sugar. and 2 teaspoon of vanilla extract.
 Mix together until the ingredients are well incorporated.
 Set aside.

 Notes